Your fish tank’s water looks somewhat cloudy and at this point, mechanical filtration seems like a good idea.

 Using filter floss media is the fastest and most efficient way to achieve crystal clear aquarium water.
-It will mechanically filtrate detritus that will otherwise spoil your water quality.
+It will mechanically filtrate detritus that would otherwise spoil your tank’s water quality.
 Filter floss should be changed regularly to prevent a buildup of decomposing debris.

 However, this may not be the case if you know what kind of filter floss to get and where to look.

 The logic to that is that the nutrients will collect in it, and start decomposing there.

 The floss does almost all the filtration.

 I rarely find myself rinsing the media where the beneficial bacteria live.

-That is if you don’t stop your filters during feeding or running them too early afterward.
+That is if you don’t stop your filters during feeding or run them too early afterward.

 Using Poly-Fil (polyester fiberfill) in the aquarium filter?

 Here’s how to get around that by using Poly-Fil in the aquarium:

 To avoid costly “aquarium-grade” filter media you can simply replace it with 100% polyester quilting material.
 For extra efficiency – go for the high-loft batting.
-The high-loaf polyester batting is thicker and therefore more convenient to use for filtering purposes.
+The high-loft polyester batting is thicker and therefore more convenient to use for filtering purposes.
 A good brand to look for is FairField’s Poly-Fil quilt batting.

-It is completely fish-safe and inert.
+The quilt batting this company makes is completely fish-safe and inert.

-It’s mad efficient as well.
+It’s unbelievably efficient as well.